1,800 agencies – Providing guidance and access to Census data.

 What’s new on the SDC Clearinghouse website?
 You tell us!

 Please take a couple minutes to share a new product or resource from your State Data Center.
 (Lead, coord, and affiliate members are all welcome.)
 Your new product can be an interactive data query tool, a data dashboard, a collection of area profiles, a presentation, or a traditional report.
-We’re looking for great examples of these — examples that are published to the web, and that provide an example or model for peer states.
+We’re looking for great examples of these — examples that are published to the web, and that provide a model for peer states.